BoE Lowers Base Rate to 4.25% | What it Means for Your Mortgage

 Senior Finance Broker CeMAP

-Read blog: Should You Get a Tracker or Fixed Rate Mortgage in 2024? & Is Now the Time to Switch?
+Read blogs: Should You Get a Tracker or Fixed Rate Mortgage in 2024? & Is Now the Time to Switch?

 The graph below shows how the bank rate has increased since mid-2021.